-The collegiate experience at North Central College invites students to become part of a community of learners who are curious, engaged, ethical, and purposeful citizens and leaders.
+The collegiate experience at North Central College invites students to become part of a diverse community of learners who are curious, engaged, ethical, and purposeful citizens and leaders.
 North Central College asks that students take personal ownership of the community into which they enter, and to understand that the community is built upon appropriate standards of behavior.
-These standards of behavior should lead students to live in ways that exhibit leadership, ethics, and values.
+These standards of behavior should lead students to live in ways that exhibit leadership, ethics, and values in their lives on campus and beyond.